osome-iu/hoaxy-frontend/documentation/graph.js.md

 <a name="getBotCacheScores"></a>

 ## getBotCacheScores()
-Get bot scores from the cache
+Get bot scores from the cache url specified in config.js

 <a name="getNewScores"></a>